patzsantos/SciTec-App/README.md

 ## Future Improvements to the Code

-- Encrypt usernames in the database - This strengthens authorisation and authentication as this extra security layer would prevent exposure of usernames, and is in line with GDPR Chapter 3, 'Rights of the data subject' (GDPR, N.D.)
+- Encrypt usernames in the database - This strengthens authorisation and authentication as this extra security layer would prevent exposure of usernames, and is in line with GDPR Chapter 3, 'Rights of the data subject' (GDPR, N.D.).
 - Use multi factor authentication during login- Based on the team design, this is an extra layer of security that will prevent Brute Force Attacks, as it implements various levels of authentication.
 - Implement locking out of users after a maximum of 3 failed login attempts- Another mitigation based on the team design that is designed to fight off Brute Force Attacks once suspicious user login or activity is detected during event monitoring.
-- Write more unittests to ensure that the code logic is working correctly
+- Write more unittests to ensure that the code logic is working correctly.
-- Aim for higher linter code rating
+- Aim for a higher linter code rating.
 - Run other linter tests, such as mccabe, to assess code complexity.

 ## Disclaimer